jramsey873/injection_molding_firmware/README.md

 ### Display Layout

-The controller uses a 536×240 pixel AMOLED touchscreen display with the following navigation:
+The controller uses a 2.41" AMOLED touchscreen display (450×600 pixels) with the following navigation:
 - **Tap buttons** to interact
 - **Back arrow (←)** in top-left returns to previous screen
 - **Settings gear (⚙)** in top-right opens settings